 Today, they are commonly added to:

-• Share live location for various use cases
+- Share live locations for various use cases

 The list doesn’t end here.
 There are, in fact, many crazy and innovative use cases of QR Codes.

 If you use Google Adwords for search engine marketing, you must have an SEM expert.
-The expert’s job is to optimize CTR for most conversion.
+The expert’s job is to optimize CTR for most conversions.

 Similarly, in offline-to-online marketing (QR Codes), you need to follow the best practices.
 You need to always ensure that the Quick Response Code:

-• Is placed in an area with cellular network
+- Is placed in an area with a cellular network

 Once you know QR Code best practices, you must also know how not to use them.